hzFishy/UnrealNotes/content/Unreal Engine/Extra/Learn/Unreal Engine learning speedrun.md

 # More
 More resources and tools if you want to go further.

+> [!Warning]- Udemy and other paid courses website warning
+> Sadly a vast majority of these kind of courses (especially from Udemy) showed that the users that followed them had small and big misconceptions on how to use UE (in Blueprints and C++).
+> I strongly suggest you to learn using free resources (Discord servers, google, docs, blogs, YouTube, ...).
+While really good paid resources/courses exists, they are usually not cheap or worth it.

 > [!abstract] Useful links
 > **In my notes**
 > - [[Shortcuts & tricks]]